waysidemapping/heirloom-map-tiles/SCHEMA.md

 ## Cheat sheet

-This table show top-level tag supportin Heirloom tiles.
+This table show top-level tag supportin Beefsteak tiles.
 A checkmark (✔︎) means that if an OSM feature has a tag with the given key, that feature is eligible for inclusion in the given layer.
 Actual inclusion depends on geometry, zoom level, etc.

 | OSM key | `point` layer | `line` layer | `area` layer | `relation` layer | Closed way implies area | Irregularities |
 |---|---|---|---|---|---|---|